wmhilton-stoplight/platform-docs/4.-documentation/markdown-basics.md

 ### Credits

-Most of this information was pulled from [Adam Pritchard's Mardkown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-Thank you Adam for putting together this cheatsheet!
+Most of this information was pulled from [Adam Pritchard's Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Thank you, Adam, for putting together this cheatsheet!